dtcenter/METcalcpy/docs/Users_Guide/logging.rst

 Centralized Logging Configuration (**logging_config.py**)
 =========================================================

-A new script, **logging_config.py**, has been introduced to centralize the management of logging configurations.
+A script, **logging_config.py**, has been introduced to centralize the management of logging configurations.
 This approach ensures consistency and simplifies the maintenance of logging settings across all modules within METcalcpy.